Audio Lectures

 Adams Rib

 This is a lecture in which Sumerian and Hebrew beliefs are joined by the way of philology.
 Astonishing pictograms relating the Hebrew’s alphabet with an ancient tale told in Sumeria!
 Much thanks to the pagan poet, Robert Graves for his wonderful mind and analysis in his Hebrew Myths work.
-Though
+Though his conclusions are nearly diametrically opposite to our ministry, we honor such scholars.

 Read More »